gubatron/yuca/README.md

  - Go bindings
  - PHP bindings

- *This project is available under The MIT License*
+ *This project is available under The MIT License, Released publicly Wed.
+May 9th of 2018*